mallasujith/FWC-IITH/VAMAN_FPGA/README.md

    nvim quickfeather.pcf --> This file contains pin configurations<br>
    <b> Make sure to compile the file after modifying .v or .pcf file </b>

-   <b>Command to upload code to vaman: Make sure that vaman is in upload mode(i.e Green Light)
+   #Command to upload code to vaman: Make sure that vaman is in upload mode(i.e Green Light)<br>
+   # After Compiling the code make sure to copy the bin file and paste it in home and perform the upload command <br>

-   sudo python3 /home/nikhil/TinyFPGA-Programmer-Application/tinyfpga-programmer-gui.py --port /dev/ttyACM0 --appfpga /home/nikhil/helloworldfpga.bin --mode fpga</b>
+   <b>sudo python3 /home/nikhil/TinyFPGA-Programmer-Application/tinyfpga-programmer-gui.py --port /dev/ttyACM0 --appfpga /home/nikhil/helloworldfpga.bin --mode fpga</b>
    </pre>